-Black Like Me is the true account of John Griffin's experiences when he passed as a black man.
+Black Like Me is the true account of John Griffin's experiences of passing as a black man.
 John Horton takes treatments to darken his skin and leaves his home in Texas to travel throughout the South.
-At one stop, Horton encounters a black shoe shine man, Burt Wilson, who befriends him and shows him how to "act right" so that he can fit more easily into the African American culture.
-It is through Wilson that Horton learns the art of shining shoes.
+At one stop, Horton encounters a black shoeshine man, Burt Wilson, who befriends him and shows him how to "act right" to fit more easily into the African American culture.
+Through Wilson, Horton learns the art of shining shoes.
 Most of his encounters with whites are quite degrading and disturb him.
-As a hitchhiker, John meets several white men who refer to black men and women in disparaging ways which angers John.
+As a hitchhiker, John meets several white men who refer to black men and women in disparaging ways that anger him.
 Throughout the movie, John is harassed and persecuted by whites without reason.
 In one of his many stops throughout the South, John finds himself on a park bench sitting by a white woman.
 A white man walks by and says, "You'd better find another place to sit."
-Even though he had a college degree, menial jobs were all that he could find.
+Although he had a college degree, menial jobs were all that he could find.
 John meets Frank Newcomb whose son Tom is ...Written by

 Broncine G. Carter

 John finds the 'Black and Tan' magazine at a newsstand.
 The salesman looks right into the camera and clearly has nothing in his mouth.
 In the very next shot, the magazine salesman is reading and has a cigar in his mouth.
 See more »